bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-29-basic-probabilistic-programming.md

 Notice these are both posterior distributions plotted, which are supported entirely by the evidence collected.
-If the first case (100 examples), the results would not be conclusive enough, this would be a very strong rational to label more examples so that an acceptable credibility interval is derived.
+If in the first case (100 examples), the results would not be conclusive enough, this would be a very strong rational to label more examples so that an acceptable credibility interval is derived.